onurcagan/metronome-vanilla-js/README.md

 - Space button starts / stops the metronome.
 - Manual input through UI is now also an option.

+#### v1.2.0
+- Reworked UI to show my love of black & red combo and move the Start button to the bottom.
+- Changed Oscillator Node Type to triangle from sine which I feel is more fitting for a metronome.
+- Added Time Signatures but more importantly added support for Compound Time Signatures (i.e. 6/8, 9/8, 12/8).

 ### Technologies Used
 - HTML
 - CSS (Tailwind CSS)